pennhanlee/tp/docs/UserGuide.md

 Want a closer look?
 Look at the detailed information of your recorded book by using our View Command. <br>
-With this command, you can see your recorded book contents in detail.
+With this command, you can see your recorded book contents in detail. <br>
+If you would like to go back to see all your books, you can type in `list`.

 Format: `view INDEX`
 * View the title, bookmark and percentage completed, goal and notes added of a specified book.
 * The `INDEX` refers to the index number shown in the displayed book list.
 * The `INDEX` **must be a positive number** 1, 2, 3, …

+*Suppose you have two books currently displayed*

 Example Command | Result
 -----------------|--------